dart-lang/site-www/src/_tutorials/libraries/shared-pkgs.md

-To use an external library package, you need to add the package to your application's list of dependencies in the pubspec.yaml file.
+To use an external library package, you need to add the package to your app's list of dependencies in the pubspec.yaml file.
-Each item in the dependencies list specifies the name and version of a package that your application uses.
+Each item in the dependencies list specifies the name and version of a package that your app uses.

-Let's make the vector_victor application have a dependency on the vector_math package, which is available at pub.dartlang.org.
+Let's make the vector_victor app have a dependency on the vector_math package, which is available at pub.dartlang.org.